denoland/docs/runtime/manual/node/cjs_to_esm.md

 title: "Updating from CommonJS to ESM"
 ---

-If your Node.js project uses CommonJS modules, you'll need to update your code to use
+If your Node.js project uses CommonJS modules (ie it uses `require`), you'll need to update your code to use
 [ECMAScript modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 to run it in Deno.
 This guide will help you update your code to use ESM syntax.